victorjmarin/ARCCUpdateSite/README.md

 }
 ```

-In this piece of code we are incrementing the value of an integer variable inside a loop, provided a certain condition is met.
+In this piece of code we are incrementing the value of an integer variable (`counter`) inside a loop, provided a certain condition is met.
 We can create a pattern from this if we are interested in generating strategies that include this pattern.
-Each one of the statements will be a vertex in our pattern:
+Each one of the statements will be a vertex in our pattern, and will have a specific vertex type:

 1. `counter = 0`  -> *Assign*
 2. `i = 0`        -> *Assign*